chop-dbhi/avocado/docs/source/permissions.rst

 audiences when it comes to exposing access to certain data.
 There are, of course, the researchers whom are interested in the data at an aggregate level and there are the clinicians who, in addition, have an interest in using the data for operational use.
-The challenge is being able to reuse the overlapping definitions and only make available the operational-specific definitions to clinicians.
+The challenge is being able to reuse the overlapping fields and only make available the operational-specific fields to clinicians.

 To solve this probelm Avocado comes integrated with Django's `"sites" framework`_ for site-wide authorization as well as the `django-guardian`_ library for